zodiacweight/plays-old/readme.md

 2. Check everywhere if Author's words are set properly

-2. Separate combinet replicants in the filter
+2. Separate the combined replicants in the filter

 2. Add inner tags handler for <code>strong, i, em</code> etc